Don’t try this at home, kids (unless your home is a beaver lodge)!

 For the past few weeks I have been helping my mom prepare to sell the house and the land, and I needed to find a way to say goodbye to the ponds.
 I decided to do this by spending the night on a small inflatable “rowboat”.
 I knew this was not a foolproof idea.
 The raft could deflate while I slept.
 I could tip over, or get wet or cold.
 There is a wikipedia page on beaver attacks.
 The pond is isolated, and there is no cell phone reception.
 I decided to try it anyway.

-There is no road access to the ponds, so I hiked in with the raft, oars, and a hand pump in my backpack, along with a light blanket, some water, cheese and crackers, deet, a mosquito head net, a flashlight, a cup to pee in (the raft was way too tippy to stand up in), and an extra battery for my phone.
+There is no road access to the ponds, so I hiked in with the raft, oars, and a hand pump in my backpack, along with a light blanket, some water, cheese and crackers, deet, a mosquito head net, a flashlight such as a pen flashlight, a cup to pee in (the raft was way too tippy to stand up in), and an extra battery for my phone.
 I blew up the raft and paddled out to near the beaver lodges.
 On the way out I saw the usual suspects – herons, hawks, frogs, swallows.

 And then – beavers!
 Here is a video of a beaver swimming by.
 He goes slowly at first, then he sees me and hightails it away, and finally slaps his tail on the water to warn his beaver-buddies.
 I saw this over and over in the couple of hours before dark.